BinarySenseiii/BinarySenseiii/README.md

 - 😄 Passionate about accessibility and committed to a web that works for everyone
 - ⚡ Fun fact: I love to draw and play guitar
 - 🏋️ In my free time, you can find me longboarding 🛹 , at the gym
-- 💬 Ask me about anything.
-I will try to help you as much as I can.
+- 💬 I enjoy meeting new people and hearing new perspectives.
+Reach out if you want to talk to me about emerging tech.
 - ⚡ Quote: There is always time.
 You just have to find it.

 ### 🛠 &nbsp;Tech Stack